Jim Thompson (powerboat racing)

-Miss Supertest III, which also featured a 2000 hp Rolls-Royce Griffon motor, was designed specifically to compete for the Harmsworth Cup.
-Miss Supertest III was christened in 1959 and went on to win the 1959 Detroit Memorial Regatta and the Harmsworth Cup in 1959, 1960, and 1961.
+Miss Supertest III, which also featured a 2000 hp Rolls-Royce Griffon engine, was designed specifically to compete for the Harmsworth Cup.
+Miss Supertest III was christened in 1959 and went on to win the 1959 Detroit Memorial Regatta and the Harmsworth Cup in 1959, 1960 and 1961.
 When Miss Supertest III won the 1959 Harmsworth Trophy for Canada it ended 39 years of American domination.
 When Miss Supertest III's pilot, Bob Hayward, was killed in 1961 while driving Miss Supertest II in the Detroit River Silver Cup races in 1961, Thompson retired from racing.
 He said: "With the untimely death of Bob Hayward, the members of our racing team would derive little satisfaction from further success."

 In 1959, Thompson was elected into Canada's Sports Hall of Fame and inducted in 1960.
 During the same year he received the Medal of Honour from the Union of International Motorboating.
-He also became the president of Supertest Petroleum Corporation Limited, a position he held until the company was purchased by British Petroleum in 1971.
+He also became the president of Supertest Petroleum, a position he held until the company was purchased by BP in 1971.

 Thompson was inducted into the Canadian Boating Federation Hall of Fame in 1995.
 In 2005, he was inducted into the Canadian Motorsport Hall of Fame, along with the London Sports Hall of Fame.

 Thompson served as honorary Colonel of the 1st Hussars Regiment (RCAC) from 1979 to 1999.

-Thompson was also been involved in the operations of the golf course that his father co-founded in London, Ontario during the Great Depression.
+Thompson was also involved in the operations of the golf course that his father co-founded in London, Ontario, during the Great Depression.
 He was appointed Chairman of the Building and Construction Committee at Sunningdale Golf and Country Club in 1972.
 He initiated and completed a study on water requirements and clubhouse expansion needs for future years.
-Then in 1983 he was elected President of the Club.
-Currently, Thompson serves as Greens Committee Chairman.
+In 1983 he was elected President of the Club.
+Later, he served as chair of the Greens Committee.

-After retiring, Thompson lived in London, Ontario with his wife Beverly.
+After retiring, Thompson lived in London, Ontario, with his wife Beverly.
 The couple supported a number of local charities.
 They had five children and 15 grandchildren.
 Jim Thompson died in London, Ontario on May 13, 2021, at the age of 94.

-Canada Post issued a commemorative stamp in August 2011 honouring a hydroplane racingboat Miss Supertest III, her driver Bob Hayward and businessman Jim Thompson, who designed and built her.
+Canada Post issued a commemorative stamp in August 2011 honouring the hydroplane Miss Supertest III, her driver Bob Hayward and businessman Jim Thompson, who designed and built her.